What's New!

 The Chinese New Year is not a public holiday in Italy, so children have to go to school,

-but their teachers accompany them to see the celebrations.
-This is a minor thing, but enough to make them happy.
 Italian is the "lingua franca", the common language which allows the members of the various communities to communicate with each other.
 The second generation speaks a very fluent Italian; even Chinese pupils seem not to have difficulties with the strong "r" which characterizes the inflection used by Romans.

 (left) A mixed apartment block; (right) Syrian restaurant